 Interpersonal Violence Leave

-- To obtain psychological or other professional counselling;
+- to obtain psychological or other professional counselling;

-- To relocate (either temporarily or permanently);
+- to relocate temporarily or permanently; or

-A worker must have been employed by the same employer for at least 90 days to qualify, and must give the employer as much notice as is reasonable and practical in the circumstances.
+A worker must give the employer as much notice as is reasonable in the circumstances.
+Employers may also require verification when leave is used.

 Help spread the word so workers know their rights, and victims can access the help they need.